cucapra/diospyros/evaluation/README.md

 This produces the following files:
 ```
 all_benchmarks.csv          : Combined all individual benchmark runs into one CSV (Feeds Table 1)
-all_bechmarks_chart.pdf     : Charting graph for all benchmarks (Figure 4)
+all_benchmarks_chart.pdf     : Charting graph for all benchmarks (Figure 4)
 extended_abstract_chart.pdf : Charting small graph for extended abstract
 ```